Capitulation after the Warsaw Uprising: Reasons for failure

-There are several factors responsible for the failure, although there is no consensus about all of them nor their relative importance.
+There are several factors responsible for the failure of the uprising, although there is no consensus about all of them nor their relative importance.

 One of the main reasons for the collapse of the uprising was the lack of support from the Soviet Red Army.
 Soviet assistance to the Home Army on the eastern territories was limited to small collaboration on a tactical level at best, with common incidents of shooting or imprisoning of Home Army soldiers after the area was seized by Soviets.
 During the Warsaw Uprising the Red Army stood on the other bank of the Vistula River and only elements from the Polish 1 Armia Wojska Polskiego attempted to make a crossing and received artillery support.
 The Soviet High Command did not allow pilots from the RAF and the Polish Air-forces to use Soviet landing strips.
 After the initial radio and leaflet propaganda campaign, the Moscow-backed Wanda radio station remained silent until the very end of fighting.
 It has been argued that the Soviets deliberately allowed the Germans to defeat the Home Army in order to eliminate a force in Poland which would oppose the communist puppet government the Soviets planned to install in Poland.
 This is consistent with later Soviet treatment of many Home Army soldiers, who were usually imprisoned, tortured, and executed.